-EnergyConnect is a new 900km electricity transmission line that will lower power bills for homes and businesses and create 1500 new jobs, mostly across regional NSW.
+EnergyConnect is an energy infrastructure project that will lower power bills for homes and businesses and create 1500 jobs, primarily across regional NSW.

-The line will run from Wagga Wagga in NSW to Robertstown in SA, with a connection to Red Cliffs, in Victoria.
+The interconnector is being built between Wagga Wagga in New South Wales and Robertstown in South Australia, with a connection to Red Cliffs in Victoria.

 Why is the project needed?